riccardo-noviello/python-tplink-smart-battery/README.md

 ## How it works
-Given a TPLink Kasa Smart plug is installed
 We made use of existing technology on the market and build a Smart Battery Plug software that will cut off the power supply to the battery once it is 100% charged and the CPU temperature reaches high levels.

 The Plug will turn on again once the battery falls below 20%, this prevents micro charging cycles prolonging the battery life too.

 ## Run
+We assume a TPLink Kasa Smart plug is installed in your home.

 `python tracker.py`

 ![Image 2](images/input1.png)